abekek/abekek.github.io-old/src/pages/s_books.md

 ### The book(-s) I'm currently reading

 - How We Die: Reflections on Life's Final Chapter - Sherwin B. Nuland
-- How the Steel Was Tempered - Nikolai Ostrovski
+- A Thousand Brains: A New Theory of Intelligence - Jeff Hawkins

 ### Books I've read in 2021